AbdulrasaqM/Git-GitHub-Project/README.md

 7. Check out your commit with git log.
 8. Create another file called fourth.txt.
 9. Add fourth.txt to the staging area.
-10.Commit with the message "adding fourth.txt"
+10. Commit with the message "adding fourth.txt"
-11.Remove the third.txt file.
+11. Remove the third.txt file.
-12.Add this change to the staging area.
-(Using the command "git add . " 13.Commit with the message "removing third.txt".
+12. Add this change to the staging area.
+(Using the command "git add . "
+13. Commit with the message "removing third.txt".
-14.Check out your commits using git log.
+14. Check out your commits using git log.
-15.Change your global settings to core.pager=cat - you can read more about that here.
+15. Change your global settings to core.pager=cat - you can read more about that here.
-16.Write the appropriate command to list all the global configurations for git on your machine.
+16. Write the appropriate command to list all the global configurations for git on your machine.
-17.You can type git config --global to find out how to do this.
+17. You can type git config --global to find out how to do this.